amd/HPCTrainingDock/extras/scripts/alphafold3/README.md

 ```
 rocminfo | grep MI
 ```
-and confirm that you see MI300A.
+and confirm that you see the name of the GPU you are currently using.

 Install basic OS software:
 ```